There are different types of tether devices.

 Living with an electronic tether or ankle monitor can be a significantly life-altering experience.
 These devices are used for various reasons, including house arrest, as a condition of bail, or for monitoring as part of a probation or parole arrangement.
 Here’s what it’s like for individuals who are required to wear a whether instead of going to jail:

 • Restricted Movement: The most immediate impact of an ankle monitor is the restriction on your movement.
 Depending on the conditions set by the court or probation office, you may be confined to your home or allowed to travel only within a specific area.
-This can affect your ability to work, attend school, or participate in social activities.
+Movement restrictions can affect your ability to work, attend school, or participate in social activities.

 • Constant Monitoring: Ankle monitors often use GPS technology to track your location.
 This continuous surveillance can feel intrusive and lead to a sense of loss of privacy.